So stressed and exhausted that you’ve had an ugly cry? Here’s how to lighten your stress load so you can get your energy (and sanity) back.

-This accumulated stress load depletes our energy and vitality, our mood, our tolerance for stress, our emotional resilience, patience with loved ones…. the list goes on.
+I’ve been there many times (too many to admit!).
+I bet, like me, you’ve been carrying a whole load of stress for some time.
+This accumulated stress load depletes your energy and vitality, mood, your tolerance for stress, emotional resilience, patience with loved ones…. the list goes on.

 1. Grab a cup of tea, a pen and some paper and find a quiet space where you won’t be disturbed.